-Our safeguarding policies and procedures are based on those from the Diocese of Portsmouth.
+Our safeguarding policies and procedures are based on those from the safeguarding agency "Thirtyone:eight".
 Details can be found here:

-Any questions, allegations or suspicions must be directed immediately to the St. James’s Church Safeguarding Officer:
+Any questions, allegations or suspicions must be directed immediately to the St. James’s Church Safeguarding Officer (or deputy):

 Where a child or adult is at imminent risk, call the police immediately on 999.